sriramalavalapati3/Movie-ticket-reservation-system/README.md

 # Tech Stack used
 ``MySql , Express.js , Nodejs , Sequilze , Sequilize-cli ``

-# Steps to set up this application in ur Docker
+# Steps to set up this application in your Docker
 `note: please,Follow the steps exactly `